Low carb flourless chocolate brownies topped with a rich peanut butter fudge. For all those peanut butter and chocolate lovers out there!

 - In a smal saucepan over medium heat, melt together peanut butter and butter.
 Stir in vanilla and salt.

-- Stir in powdered erythritol a little at a time until the mixture thickens to a spreadable consistency.
+Stir in powdered Swerve a little at a time until the mixture thickens to a spreadable consistency.

 - Spread over cooled brownies and refrigerate 1 hour, until set.